-It could accommodate up to 630 men and after a few false alarms it was on August 24, 1939 that it was permanently occupied.
+It could accommodate up to 630 men and, after a few false alarms, was finally occupied on 24 August 1939.

-The crew of the fort is then mobilized, in view of the declaration of war which intervenes a few days later, on September 3rd.
+In view of the declaration of war which occurs a few days later, on September 3rd, the crew of the fort is then mobilized.
 The first months of the conflict were relatively calm, it was the "phony war" and it was not until May 14, 1940 that the guns of Fort de Schoenenbourg were heard thundering in a sustained fashion.
-Indeed, the turrets of the 6 combat blocks of the fortress were put to the test by the German troops for a few days, but they held firm and when the armistice was signed on June 25, 1940, the work of Schoenenbourg which fired 17 shells still resists.
-000er July 1940, five days after the armistice, it was on the orders of the French High Command that the 630 men surrendered and abandoned their fort, which was nevertheless undefeated.
+Indeed, the turrets of the 6 combat blocks of the fortress were put to the test by the German troops for a few days, but they held firm.
+When the armistice was signed on June 25, 1940, the work of Schoenenbourg which fired 17 000 shells was still resisting. er July 1940, five days after the armistice, it was on the orders of the French High Command that the 630 men surrendered and abandoned their fort, which was nevertheless undefeated.

 The opening and visit of the fort to the public